 Antistatic Coating Floor Epoxy:

-This type of coating is used in static sensitive areas where electronic components are in permanent use and a having a static free environment is vital for places like hospitals, electronic manufacturing plants, and laboratories.
+This type of coating is used in static sensitive areas where electronic components are in permanent use and having a static-free environment is vital for places like hospitals, electronic manufacturing plants, and laboratories.

 Vapor Barrier Coating Floor Epoxy:

 Liquid vapor barrier epoxy is applied on top of concrete floors to give it an impenetrable surface that reduces vapor transmission to almost zero.
 This coating is normally added before the final flooring surface is added such as hardwood floors, carpet, tile, and sheet vinyl.